Rookout/deployment-examples/python-aws-serverlessframework/README.md

 ## Rookout Integration Process

 We have added Rookout to the original project by:
-1. Installing the Rookout SDK (aka "Rook") as a dependency : `pip install rook`
+1. Installing rookout dependency : `pip install rook`

 1. Wrapping our function by using our Rookout lambda decorator as follows:
     ```python